dmill-bz/gremlin-php/README.md

 Examples
 ===

-You can find more information by reading the API.
+You can find more information by reading the API in the wiki.

 Here are a few basic usages.